-Our investment approach at McKeon Financial is much more similar to that of the Harvard and Yale Endowment Funds than that of the traditional equity investor, who typically would invest in a passively managed 60/40 split of stock and bond mutual funds, hoping that the market will only go up.
+Our investment approach at McKeon Financial is much more similar to that of the Harvard and Yale Endowment Funds than that of the traditional equity investor, whom would typically invest in a passively managed, 60/40 split of stock and bond mutual funds, hoping that the market will only go up.

-McKeon Financial clients, many of whom are retired or approaching retirement, as well as the charitable organizations who have invested with us, face the same basic problem: needing to fund multi-decade obligations without running out of money.
+Many of our clients at McKeon Financial face the same primary challenge: needing to fund multi-decade obligations without running out of money.

 All investments involve risk.
-The most important risk with these investments is that they're not very liquid, so while they may be suitable for some investors in appropriate amounts, they aren't the best option for everyone.
+The most significant risk with many investments we use is that they are not very liquid.
+While they may be suitable for some investors in appropriate amounts, they are not the best option for everyone.

 By choosing non-traditional investing alternatives to the stock market, you'll find the same level of potential return with a strategy to minimize risk.
 We offer same-day appointments.